When the election has re-triggered your postpartum trauma

 Part of me is even afraid of literal Armageddon.

 Hold yourselves so gently today, my sisters.
 Hold your grieving hearts with respect for yourselves.
 Hold each other.
 Try to even hold the people who voted for someone you didn't.
-Every candidate this election had a constituency of fear behind them.
 All of us have fears.
 That is our commonality.
 I am attempting to transform my grief into compassion, and my anger into a increased resolve to act for what I value.

 We are each more than the world we live in.
 We are all more than our allegiances.
 Each of us is writing the story of our own heroic journey, everyday.
 Sometimes that story has horrible surprises.
 But isn't over until we stop writing it.